Git and GitHub videos for beginners

 - Copying a GitHub Repository to Your Local Computer

 - Committing Changes in Git and Pushing to a GitHub Repository

 - Additional Resources for Learning Git and GitHub

 - Troubleshooting: Updates Rejected When Pushing to GitHub

-For further reading, I also have three blog posts relevant to the video series:
+For further reading, I also have four blog posts relevant to the video series:

 - Simple Guide to Forks in GitHub and Git

 - Git Quick Reference for Beginners

 If you'd like me to record additional videos for this series, please let me know what topics would be helpful.
 If you enjoyed these videos, feel free to subscribe to my YouTube channel to be notified when I release other data science-related videos.